Roche/pyreadstat/README.md

 * Not able to read SAS compressed files.
 * Not able to skip rows.
 * Not handling SPSS user defined missing values for character variables (numeric are fine).
-* Not handling correctly SAS user defined missing values: not detecting those for files produced on unix/64 bit.
 * Dates, datetimes and times in SPSS POR files are not translated to python dates, datetimes and times, but stay as timestamps.